 Adam is co-founder and Director of Research of Aquilo Capital, a life sciences investment fund in San Francisco, California.
 From 2007-2010, he was a Portfolio Manager at BVF Partners, LP, where he helped manage BVF’s venture investment activities and assisted in aspects of BVF’s public markets investing.
 He has worked with the NIH’s Commercialization Assistance Program, UC-Davis’s Biomedical Engineering Entrepreneurship Academy, and the Michael J. Fox Foundation’s Therapeutic Development Initiative.
 He is a Class 14 Kauffman Fellow and co-editor of Neuroscience of Creativity, published by MIT Press.
 Adam did his postdoctoral training in neurobiology at Stanford University, his Ph.D. at Yale University, and his B.A. from the State University of New York at Binghamton.

-Julia invests in early stage, hard science companies as as Partner at Breakout Ventures and as the Portfolio Director of Breakout Labs, a seed fund within Peter Thiel’s foundation.
-Earlier in her career, she was a life sciences investor with Kearney Venture Partners, a healthcare research analyst at Thomas Weisel Partners and the head of Business Development & Strategy at TriVascular.
+Julia invests in early stage, hard science companies as a Partner at Breakout Ventures and as the Portfolio Director of Breakout Labs, a seed fund within Peter Thiel’s foundation.
+Earlier in her career, she was a life sciences investor with Kearny Venture Partners, a healthcare research analyst at Thomas Weisel Partners, the head of business development and strategy at TriVascular and part of an institute at Stanford.
 She is a graduate of the University of Virginia.
-Julie is also a Kauffman Fellow.
+Julia is also a Kauffman Fellow.